Nnamdi Azikiwe: Journalism newspaper and editing

 The women's resistance against British taxation in 1929 witnessed an extraordinary massacre of women in Opobo by British commanded soldiers and other areas in eastern region.
-Azikiwe, hearing of the unruly event, wrote an article of condemnation titled 'Murdering women in Nigeria' while still studying in the United States in 1930 and a letter which he addressed to the then Pan-Africanist civil rights activist, WEB du bois.
+Azikiwe, hearing of the unruly event, wrote an article of condemnation titled 'Murdering women in Nigeria' while still studying in the United States in 1930 and a letter which he addressed to the then Pan-Africanist civil rights activist, W. E. B. Du Bois.
 While at Lincoln University, Azikiwe wrote his first book titled 'Liberia in world politics' in 1931.

 Azikiwe applied as a foreign-service official for Liberia, but was rejected because he was not a native of the country.
 By 1934, when Azikiwe returned to Lagos, he was well-known and viewed as a notable figure by some Lagosians and Igbo community.
-He was welcomed by a handful number of people, proving his writings in America evidently reached Nigeria.
+He was welcomed by a handful of people, proving his writings in America evidently reached Nigeria.
 In Nigeria, Azikiwe's initial goal was to obtain a position commensurate with his education; after several unsuccessful applications (including for a teaching post at King's College, Lagos), he accepted an offer from Ghanaian businessman Alfred Ocansey to become the founding editor of the African Morning Post, a new daily newspaper in Accra, Ghana.
 He was given a free hand to run the newspaper, and recruited many of its original staff.
 Azikiwe wrote "The Inside Stuff by Zik", a column in which he wrote radical nationalism and black pride which raised some alarm in colonial circles.